InsightSoftwareConsortium/ITK/Documentation/ITK5MigrationGuide.md

 Spatial Objects Refactoring
 ---------------------------
 The SpatialObject classes were refactored to address issues and inconsistencies that had arisen over the years.
-The severity of these issues and inconsistencies was such that the classes provided incorrrect and/or unexpected behaviors that made their proper useage problematic.
+The severity of these issues and inconsistencies was such that the classes provided incorrect and/or unexpected behaviors that made their proper usage problematic.

 The most noteable change is that dependencies on VNL Tree data structures and the requirement that every SpatialObject be defined in an object space were eliminated.
 The VNL Tree data structures introduced unnecessary complexity, additional (redundant) transformations, and dependencies on VNL in the API that ITKv5 seeks to eliminate.
-The elimination of a dependency on an IndexSpace simplified the set of transformed that each SpatialObject needed to maintain and made the API of every SpatialObject more consistent and intuitive.
+The elimination of a dependency on an IndexSpace simplified the set of transformations that each SpatialObject needed to maintain and made the API of every SpatialObject more consistent and intuitive.

 SpatialObjects now only have two spaces and two transforms directly associated with them: